Skip to main content

 tip

 A common scenario is retrieving attribute values from a remote REST/JSON API.
-In this case, you will need an HTTP attribute connector linked to a JSON parser attribute connector.
+In this case, you will need an HTTP attribute connector chained to a JSON parser attribute connector as described below.

 note